zongtihuoguoguan/Policy-Transparency-China-2024/ReadMe.txt

 POLICY TRANSPARENCY CHINA

-This repository contains all the code and datasets collected and processed for the POLICY TRANSPARENCY CHINA project by Vincent Brussee (Leiden University), to be published in an academic journal soon (tm).
+This repository contains all the code and datasets collected and processed for the POLICY TRANSPARENCY CHINA project, to be published in an academic journal soon (tm).
 It primarily relies on Python and Jupyter Notebooks.
 It is provided to the public for reuse and review.

-This project is funded by the Dutch Research Council (NWO) under file number 406.22.CTW.013.

 **Installing and running**